 You can apply filters in a number of different ways:

-To filter by log messages, use the filter icon on the Log Analysis table.
+To filter by log messages, use the filter icon on the Log Event Analysis table.

 - From the Operations with Errors table: Select a row and click the Filter icon to filter by the selected operation.

-From the Tags with Errors table: Select a row and click the Filter icon to filter by the selected tag.
+From the Attributes with Errors table: Select a row and click the Filter icon to filter by the selected attribute.

 - From the Operation Diagram: Select a node in the diagram to filter by that service and operation.